About

 Unfortunately there’s a lot more bad data in the world than good.
 Anyone armed with SurveyMonkey, LinkedIn Polls, and PowerPoint can create and display data.
 But most people never learned how.

 My name is Nate Elliott and I want to change that.
-For 12 years as a Forrester Research analyst I collected, analyzed, and explained data.
-And for the past eight years I've helped clients create surveys, uncover stories in their data, and tell those stories to the world.
-I don’t have an advanced degree in statistics, but for two decades I’ve made real-world data work in real-world marketing content, sales pitches, and business plans.
+For more than 20 years I’ve collected, analyzed, and explained data in research reports, as well as helping clients create surveys, uncovering stories in their data, and telling those stories to the world.
+I don’t have an advanced degree in statistics, but for decades I’ve made real-world data work in real-world marketing content, sales pitches, and business plans.
 I know that most polls, charts, and data stories would be a lot better if their creators knew a few simple rules.

 I launched the Good Data Project to share what I know — and try to learn a lot more — about: